-The Jernigan Canal resumes at < N 32 50.570' W 109 48.869' >.
-There is an odd possible west trending cutout at this point.
-This may go to minor fields, may have been used for flow regulation or desilting, or may not exist at all.
-The main canal is well defined south of here and includes a large Mesquite tree in mid channel.
-Finding this portion of the canal proved quite difficult because of a non-obvious and unexpected "U" turn when crossing the wash from the west.
+The Jernigan Canal resumes at < N 32 50.570' W 109 48.869' > in a distinctly counterslope segment.
+There is a possible west trending cutout at this point.
+This may go to minor fields, flow regulation or desilting, or may not exist at all.
+The main canal is well defined south of here and includes a large Mesquite tree mid channel.
+Finding this portion of the canal proved quite difficult because of a non-obvious and unexpected counterslope "U" turn western wash crossing.